-In order to qualify for a Jobseeker's payment you must prove that you are genuinely seeking work.
+To qualify for a Jobseekers' payment, you must prove that you are capable, genuinely seeking work and available for full-time employment (not part-time only).
 You must be able to show that you are:

-- Willing to accept any reasonable offer of employment based on your skills, qualifications and experience - Willing to accept any reasonable offer of training, re-training, work experience or education to improve your prospects of finding employment - Able to show that you have, in the relevant period, taken reasonable steps which offer you the best prospects of getting employment.
-You will be expected to use all available services and supports to help you seek employment, see Chapter 3, and have proof of your job seeking efforts
+- Willing to accept any reasonable offer of employment based on your skills, qualifications and experience. - Willing to accept any reasonable offer of training, re-training, work experience or education to improve your prospects of finding employment. - Able to show that you have, in the relevant period, taken reasonable steps which offer you the best prospects of getting employment.
+You will be expected to use all available services and supports to help you seek employment and have proof of your job seeking efforts.
+See Chapter 3 for more information.